e22m4u/js-trie-router/README.md

 to set up hooks to monitor and intercept requests and responses for a specific route.

-- `preHandler` executes before calling a route handler
+- `preHandler` executes before a route handler
-- `postHandler` executes after calling a route handler
+- `postHandler` executes after a route handler

 #### preHandler